agimenezromero/Invoicing-Project/README.md

 -PDF invoices

 ## Customization
--Graphical interface: customize the .ui files stored in *data* folder with Qt designer
+**-Graphical interface:** customize the .ui files stored in *data* folder with Qt designer

--PDF invoices: for the moment it can be customized only by code
+**-PDF invoices:** for the moment it can be customized only by code

+**-Google account:** Create your own Google project and Google Drive Api to store the data in your own account.
+You'll need to change the .json existing file in *data* folder for your .json of your credentials.